coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 **Friend:** You can move through a square occupied by a friendly character, unless you are charging.
-When you move through a square occupied by a friendly character, that character doesn't provide you with cover.
+When you move through a square occupied by a friendly character, that character doesn’t provide you with cover.

-**Opponent:** You can't move through a square occupied by an opponent, unless the opponent is helpless.
+**Opponent:** You can’t move through a square occupied by an opponent, unless the opponent is helpless.
 You can move through a square occupied by a helpless opponent without penalty.
 (Some creatures, particularly very large ones, may present an obstacle even when helpless.
 In such cases, each square you move through counts as 2 squares.)

-**Ending Your Movement:** You can't end your movement in the same square as another creature unless it is helpless.
+**Ending Your Movement:** You can’t end your movement in the same square as another creature unless it is helpless.

 **Overrun:** During your movement you can attempt to move through a